Strategy guide

 Almost certainly not.
 No Australian visa requires 90: the top band, Superior English, needs Listening 69, Reading 70, Writing 85 and Speaking 88, so 88 is the highest single-skill score any visa asks for.
 Universities rarely ask for 90 either.
 Pursue it only for a specific named requirement or a personal goal.

 Yes, as a diagnostic.
-Take a free, exam-realistic mock and use the per-skill report to find the exact tasks and micro-errors costing you the last points, then drill those specifically.
+Take a free, exam-realistic mock and use the per-skill report to find the exact tasks and micro-errors costing you the last points, then drill those with targeted practice.
+You can also use the score predictor to estimate your real-test performance.